 Also, since today's employees are hooked on to technology—be it the latest application or an entertaining game, why not leverage this “fun element” and grab the attention of the employees?
-That's where Gamification comes into the picture and helps achieves both employee goals (fun, team interaction, and learning), and organizational goals (engagement, the focus of the employee, education, etc.).
+That's where Gamification of wellness comes into the picture and helps achieves both employee goals (fun, team interaction, and learning), and organizational goals (engagement, the focus of the employee, education, etc.).

 Be it through townhall meetings or team catch-ups.
 Employees need to know how their efforts are contributing and are aligned to the larger vision of the organization.
 Leaders should make sure that every team member has an opportunity to be heard and acknowledged.

 Working from home comes with distractions.
 Multi-tasking between household chores, catering to family, kids, and pets, and so on, is inevitable.
 Being solely focused on professional tasks becomes harder as days go by.
 Also, the lack of face-to-face interactions with peers and managers makes it harder to receive outside motivation and can result in losing crucial momentum and focus on the job.
 So, motivating employees can help to boost their confidence, think positively, and set clear goals.